ton-community/ton-docs/docs/learn/networking/overlay-subnetworks.md

 ## Overview

-In a multi-blockchain system like TON, even full nodes would usually be interested in obtaining updates (i.e. new blocks) only around a few shardchains.
+In a multi-blockchain system like TON, even full nodes would usually be interested in obtaining updates (i.e., new blocks) only around a few shardchains.
 To this end, a special overlay subnetwork has been built inside the TON Network, on top of the ADNL Protocol, for each shardchain.